 Optimization capabilities: BigCommerce comes with SEO optimization to help your shop rank in search engines and get you seen by more customers over time.
 Its mobile optimization also boosts SEO and helps customers find you without extra work since you won’t have to manually adjust for mobile compatibility.
 BigCommerce has other crucial supports, like its digital wallet and faceted search function.

 Competitive pricing: BigCommerce’s pricing compares to Shopify, the most popular ecommerce platform available, but BigCommerce is an even better value for some people since it actually gives more features for the money.
-BigCommerce’s prices start at $29.95 per month with its Standard plan, and you can upgrade as needed to the Plus package at $79.95 per month and Pro at $299.95 per month.
+BigCommerce’s prices start at $29 per month billed annually with its Standard plan, and you can upgrade as needed to the Plus package at $79 per month billed annually and Pro at $299 per month billed annually.
 It also has the option to request custom pricing to make BigCommerce as cost-effective as possible for your business.

 Multi-channel sales: BigCommerce has out-of-the-box options for selling your products and services across multiple channels.
 That makes it easy if you sell in many different locations, including a brick-and-mortar store, on your website, on marketplaces, and on social media.
 It allows you to meet your customers where they are with seamless capabilities and make more sales.

 Overwhelming options: BigCommerce’s feature-rich strength doubles as a potential weakness.
 Its many options can overwhelm new users, especially if you’re used to a simpler platform or have never set up an ecommerce shop before.
 Plus, if you only need a simple shop, you might end up paying for a bunch of features you won’t use and a more challenging setup experience.